Monday, January 17, 2011

 3. offering a short passage(s) of a poem and instructing them to write about particular formal strategies in relation to the content

-ill be assigned three poems that contain examples of skill sets that I consider integral to writing good work, and will want to see employed in the second half of the semester when we do have "normal" workshop.
+Prior to the exam, students will be assigned three poems that contain examples of skill sets that I consider integral to writing good work, and will want to see employed in the second half of the semester when we do have "normal" workshop.
 They will be assigned to write their own poem, emulating one of the assigned poems in terms of their formal strategies.
 For example, let's say a poem contains a litany and anaphora; they will be forced to do the same.

-too much freedom and never learn to master anything definite.
+Of course, people could argue this limits the students.
+But I believe that undergraduates are sometimes offered too much freedom and never learn to master anything definite.
 These are the skill sets I want them to engage.
-Each of the poems will force a student to "play" with their own work in a rigid way
+Each of the poems will force a student to "play" with their own work in a rigid way with consequences (ie. their grade on the midterm):

 1. being able to create an idiosyncratic detail.
 This means to be able to: